20 Handy Uses for Toothpaste That Have Nothing to Do with Your Teeth

 The mild abrasive in non-gel toothpaste is just the ticket for scrubbing the gunk off the bottom plate of your clothes iron.
 Apply the toothpaste to the cool iron, scrub with a rag, then rinse clean.

 Polish a diamond ring

 Put a little toothpaste on an old toothbrush and use it to make your diamond ring sparkle instead of your teeth.
 Clean off the residue with a damp cloth.
-Here’s more about how to polish silver and jewelry using toothpaste (and 12 other household staples).
+Here’s more about how to polish silver.

 Deodorize baby bottles

 Baby bottles inevitably pick up a sour-milk smell.
 Toothpaste will remove the odor in a jiffy.
 Just put some on your bottle brush and scrub away.
 Be sure to rinse thoroughly.

 Whether you are doing woodworking or going skiing or scuba diving, nothing is more frustrating (and sometimes dangerous) than fogged goggles.
 Prevent the problem by coating the goggles with toothpaste and then wiping them off.

 Ouch!
 You cut yourself shaving and it’s no wonder—you can’t see your face clearly in that fogged-up bathroom mirror.
 Next time, coat the mirror with non-gel toothpaste and wipe it off before you get in the shower.
 When you get out, the mirror won’t be fogged.